 100g grated cheese (optional)

-• Stir in the butternut squash and stock and simmer for 5 mins.
+- Stir the butternut squash into the onion and garlic along with the stock, and simmer for 5 mins.

-• Drain your pasta, put it back in the pan and stir in the sauce until all mixed together and warmed through
+- Drain your pasta, put it back in the pan (either your pasta or veg pan!) and stir in the sauce until all mixed together and warmed through

-• Over a low heat, stir in your desired amount of garlic and herb cream cheese until melted, and then divide into bowls and serve
+- Over a low heat, stir in your desired amount of cream cheese until melted, and then divide into bowls and serve

-I like to serve my pasta with a garlic bread slice cut into 4 thin strips and the kids get a couple of pieces each.
+I like to serve my pasta with a garlic bread slice cut into 4 thin strips and the kids get a slice each

 You can add pieces of chopped ham or cooked chicken to make it a chicken pasta.
 (I regularly add pieces of cooked chicken thigh.)

 You can experiment with different types of spaghetti or pasta to help little ones with their fine motor skills.

 Let me know what you think by dropping me an email.